Network Administration Degree Programs

 Key Takeaways

-• 1.Network Administration professionals earn a median salary of $95,360/year, with 3% job growth projected through 2032—steady growth.
+• 1.Hakia ranks the best network administration degree programs in 2026 — network administration professionals earn a median salary of $95,360/year, with 3% job growth projected through 2032—steady growth.

 • 2.Our top-ranked network administration programs are Carnegie Mellon University, University of California-Irvine, and University of Southern California—selected based on graduation rates, program size, and career outcomes.